fgabriel1891/Palm-Frugivore_Interactions_Neo-Afrotropics/README.md

 ## Animal mediated Palm-Frugivore seed dispersal interactions for the Neotropics and Afrotropics

 This is the https://globalbioticinteractions.org integration of the dataset on palm-frugivore mutualistic seed dispersal interactions mined from published literature for the Neotropics and Afrotopics.
+You can find the dataset [here](https://www.globalbioticinteractions.org/?accordingTo=globi%3Afgabriel1891%2FPalm-Frugivore_Interactions_Neo-Afrotropics&interactionType=interactsWith)

 This dataset comes as an integral part of the following scientific publication:
  > Muñoz, G., Trøjelsgaard, K., & W.D.
 Kissling.
 2018.
 A synthesis of animal-mediated seed dispersal of palms reveals distinct biogeographic differences in species interactions.
 Journal of Biogeography (*in progress*)

 If you have comments or questions please [open an issue](https://github.com/fgabriel1891/Palm-Frugivore_Interactions_Neo-Afrotropics/issues/new).